.NET Migration: From .NET Framework 4.8 to .NET 10 - Complete Guide 2025

 Multi-Targeting Strategy

 Multi-targeting lets you compile the same code for multiple frameworks.
-This is crucial for incremental migration.
+This makes incremental migration possible.

 <!-- MyLibrary.csproj -->